dqmis/dl2/blog/blogpost.md

 For direct prompting, models were given a sample question, an accompanying picture, and the correct answer.
 For ASP prompting, models were given a sample question, an accompanying picture, an ASP program that represents the problem, and the correct answer.

+## ASP as symbolic language
+We utilized an additional symbolic language to represent the multi-modal logic problems, namely Answer Set Programming (ASP).
+This language is more restricted than First-Order Logic (FOL), but is simpler to program.
+Its programs can be solved using `Clingo`.
+Below, an example program is given, which is used for the Graph Fill-in dataset.

 ```
 % Example for Graph Coloring Fill-in problem